 Throughout his career, Steve has been involved in community organizations both in volunteer and board member capacities.
 A dynamic contributor in the communities in which he works and lives, Steve routinely volunteers his time to participate in community service activities.
-Previously, Steve has served as a Salvation Army Advisory Board member in Torrance, California; as Chair of the Employee United Way Campaign at the ExxonMobil Torrance Refinery; and most recently as a member of the United Way of Greater Los Angeles Board of Directors.
+Previously, Steve has served as a Salvation Army Advisory Board member in Torrance, California; as Chair of the Employee United Way Campaign at the ExxonMobil Torrance Refinery; and as a member of the United Way of Greater Los Angeles Board of Directors.

 Paul is originally from St.John’s, NL, where he obtained a Bachelor of Commerce degree in 1984 from the Memorial University of Newfoundland and Labrador.
 He obtained his Certified Management Accountant designation (Chartered Professional Accountant) in 1989.

 Between 1984 and 1990, he held various roles including Data Processing Manager at St.Clare’s Mercy Hospital, Assistant Controller for Air Atlantic, and as Controller for Mother Hubbard’s Kitchen Cabinets Ltd.